 Race, ethnicity and religion

 People tend to mate with other members of the same ethnic group who share the same core cultural traits and moral codes.
 At least this was the norm before the current era of easy long distance transport and international commuting.
 As a result in-group racial diversity wanes over successive generations.
 While racial differences are a product of gradual genetic adaptations over extended periods of separate evolution, ethnic allegiances are much more fluid.
 Historically outlier tribes have regularly merged with more successful communities to form new larger national groups.
 However, full integration is often hampered by divergent racial profiles within different social classes of a large ethnic group.
 In the age of colonisation, many new nations were formed this way.
 Although Brazil and the United States of America have distinctive national cultures, social classes still reflect the racially segregated reality of the slave trade.
-Both countries are a product of relatively recent European settlement of we once called the New World and supplanted well-established indigenous nations.
+Both countries are products of relatively recent European settlement of what we once called the New World and supplanted well-established indigenous nations.

 In Europe and much of Asia, modern culturally homogeneous nation states evolved from smaller organisational units such as fiefdoms, principalities or city states.
 Over time larger nations helped accelerate the process of ethnic integration, usually favouring the culture of the more influential urban professional classes.
 Regional differences remained strong in much of Europe until the advent of compulsory schooling that spread literacy in the standard national language.
-Nonetheless the concepts of nationhood and ethnicity are closely related.
-The former has to be more inclusive of variant and minority identities, but neither necessarily matches current geopolitical boundaries, e.g. the Hungarian nation may be either the citizens of the geopolitical entity of Hungary with internationally agreed borders, whether or not they consider themselves Hungarian, or the aggregation of settled Hungarian-speaking communities spread over wider area from parts of neighbouring Slovakia, Ukraine, Vojvoidina and Transylvania.
+Nonetheless the concepts of nationhood and ethnicity are usually closely related.
+The former has to be more inclusive of variant and minority identities, but neither necessarily matches current geopolitical boundaries, e.g. the Hungarian nation may be either the citizens of the geopolitical entity of Hungary with internationally agreed borders, whether or not they consider themselves Hungarian, or the aggregation of settled Hungarian-speaking communities spread over a wider area in parts of neighbouring Slovakia, Ukraine, Vojvoidina and Transylvania.
 To confuse matters further, we may refer to larger groupings of people with shared racial and cultural characteristics as ethnoracial groups, where broad ethnic categories correlate strongly with genetics, but often to the exclusion of minorities within cultural communities that do not share these traits.
-The last UK census asked broad questions about racial and ethnic identity with categories such as white British (in England and Wales), Scottish (in Scotland only), Afro-Caribbean, Black African, Indian, Pakistani and East Asian.
+The last UK census asked broad-brush questions about racial and ethnic identity with categories such as white British (in England and Wales), Scottish (in Scotland only), Afro-Caribbean, Black African, Indian, Pakistani and East Asian.
 These categories, reflecting migratory and settlement patterns in Britain since the 1950s, are of questionable value to anthropologists.
 Historians seldom hesitate to distinguish native Australians from subsequent settlers who arrived from Europe, and later from Asia, Africa and elsewhere.
 A native Australian is someone who can trace their ancestors to the land Down Under before European colonisation displaced them from the continent’s most fertile regions.
 Yet terms like native British have all of a sudden become problematic as it excludes everyone who descends from more recent migratory waves and more poignantly implies a significant break from the recent past.